mczph/Herodotus/docs/plots/plot.en_us.md

 A straight river flowed past me, softly emitting the sound of water.

-I walked towards the riverbank and picked up a stone.
+I walked towards the riverbank, picked up a stone.

-I found that it had a perfect symmetrical geometric form, shining with a dazzling and attractive light.
+I found that it had a perfect symmetrical geometric body, shining with a dazzling, attractive light.

-I casually tossed the stone into the river, only to see it change its color and shape to a geometric form of another color.
+I casually tossed the stone into the river, then saw it changed itself to a geometric object of another color

 It was crazy reality, so real it was crazy.
 I said to myself.

-I suddenly wondered about the world around me.

-I once again pinched myself hard on my left arm.
+I suddenly wondered about the world around me, and once again pinched myself hard on the left arm.

-The pain that came from my left arm was sore and real.
+The pain came from the left arm, makes me feel distinctly real.

 It was real, I wasn't dreaming.

-The rumbles coming from my stomach seemed to emphasize this indisputable fact, once again.
+The rumbles that coming from my stomach, seemed to emphasize this indisputable fact once again.

 I was reminded of the philosopher's three ultimate questions.